BASW Plans of Study

 - Start Semester 2 in fall or summer.

-The first year consists of four classroom courses and faculty advising, and the second year consists of two generalist social work practice courses, two research classes, the Field Practicum and Integrative Seminar, and faculty advising.
+The first year consists of four classroom courses and faculty advising, and the second year consists of four classroom courses, the Field Practicum and Integrative Seminar, and faculty and field advising.

-Regardless of when you enter the program, you must complete Human Behavior and the Social Environment I and II, Human Rights and Social Justice, and Social Welfare Policy and Services I before entering the Fieldwork Practicum.
+Regardless of when you enter the program, you must complete the first year's four classroom courses before entering the Fieldwork Practicum.

 Fieldwork takes place in the second year.
 The 600-hour course consists of: